Assistant Professor-Cyber Security Program Director

-Job No: 493852 Work Type: Faculty Full-time Department: Katz School Location: Beren Campus, 245 Lexington Avenue, NY, NY Categories: Academic Administration, Education/Teaching, Information Technology
+Job No: 495556 Work Type: Faculty Full-time Department: Katz School Location: Beren Campus, 245 Lexington Avenue, NY, NY Categories: Education/Teaching

 The position may be eligible for a senior clinical appointment depending on experience and qualifications.
 We offer an excellent compensation package, and a broad range of employee benefits, including immediate participation in the University's retirement plan.
 Compensation commensurate with experience.
 Relocation assistance may be provided.

 Provide transformative direction and oversight with a commitment to excellence in teaching, research and community

 Oversee curriculum development, academic policies, and assessment with commitment to continuous program improvement

 Ensure student academic and professional success, including internships and career opportunities